-Vera Rubin (1928-2016, nee Cooper), US astronomer and astrophysicist, with an array of celestial globes.
+Vera Rubin (1928-2016, nee Cooper), US astronomer and astrophysicist, with a celestial globe.
 Rubin's studies of the motion of galaxies and the stars and gas within them have constantly challenged accepted theories.
 Her doctoral work, completed in 1954, showed that galaxies are unevenly distributed within the Universe, going against contemporary cosmological theories.
 In the 1970s, her research at the Carnegie Institute of Washington, USA, into spiral galaxies led to the proposal of dark matter, the unknown substance now believed to constitute over 90 percent of the Universe.
-Photographed circa 1985.

 Model release not available.
 Property release not required.